 "The upgraded Warriors will give commanders and their soldiers greater flexibility and firepower," Hammond said.
 "It also represents a great boost to British industry - sustaining jobs, skills and capability within the UK's armored vehicle sector."

-Only Lockheed was left in the running to carry out the work after British defense group BAE Systems
+Only Lockheed was left in the running to carry out the work after British defense group BAE Systems <BAES.L> was eliminated earlier this year by the Ministry of Defense.

 ($1 = 0.627 British Pounds)